aaamourao/clDES/README.md

-# Discrete Systems
+# Discrete System

-C++ Implementation of Discrete Systems and its operations.
+C++ Implementation of Discrete System and its operations.